 BodyMedia Fit sent me the Armband and Display to use and get control of myself.
 They believe in me and I do too.
 Here’s what I received:

 More information can be found at BodyMedia FIT Armband Specifications and/or visit BodyMedia Display specifications.

 Once the armband was charged, I strapped it to my upper left arm, over my tricep.
-When it is in place it will chirp indicating it is logging all the information–Steps, calories burned, activity, etc. To compliment the armband, I attached the BodyMedia Fit Display Clip to a wrist band (it can be attached to pants, purse, shirt, etc.).
+When it is in place it will chirp indicating it is logging all the information–Steps, calories burned, activity, etc. To complement the armband, I attached the BodyMedia fit Display Clip to a wristband (it can be attached to pants, purses, shirts, etc.).
 Then I pressed the button on the center of the armband to sync the two and I was off.
 Day One.
 Exciting!